Welcome to Gunter

 The building is

-designed as a single form entry primary school with nursery unit.
-We have seven
+designed as a single form entry primary school with nursery unit - a Child Centre with

 additional nursery facilities is attached to our school.
 There is a large